 Allow plenty of time to check in at the airport.
 We recommend that you arrive at the airport at least two hours before your flight is scheduled to leave.
 If something goes awry, like a broken piece of security screening equipment, you need that much time.

 Before You Get to the Airport

 - Don't wrap presents!
 Security personnel will unwrap for inspection.

 - Don't over-pack.
 Take only what you absolutely need.
-An overstuffed bag can slow down security screening because it's generally hard to reclose.
+An overstuffed bag can slow down security screening.
 Consider spreading items in between several bags.